DreamAvatar: Text-and-Shape Guided 3D Human Avatar Generation via Diffusion Models: Introduction

-To leverage the potential of 2D generative image models for 3D content generation, recent approaches~\cite{poole2022dreamfusion, lin2022magic3d, metzer2022latent} have utilized pre-trained text-guided image diffusion models to optimize Neural Radiance Fields (NeRFs)~\cite{mildenhall2020nerf}.
+To leverage the potential of 2D generative image models for 3D content generation, recent methods~\cite{poole2022dreamfusion, lin2022magic3d, metzer2022latent, chen2023fantasia3d, liu2023zero123} have utilized pretrained text-guided image diffusion models to optimize 3D implicit representations (e.g., NeRFs~\cite{mildenhall2020nerf} and DMTet~\cite{munkberg2022nvdiffrec, shen2021dmtet}).
 DreamFusion~\cite{poole2022dreamfusion} introduces a novel Score Distillation Sampling (SDS) strategy to self-supervise the optimization process and achieves promising results.
-However, human bodies, which are the primary focus of this paper, are widely regarded as complex due to their articulated structures such as the head, arms, thighs, and feet, each capable of posing in various ways.
-As a result, while DreamFusion~\cite{poole2022dreamfusion} and subsequent methods (e.g., Magic3D~\cite{lin2022magic3d}) produce impressive results, they lack the proper constraints to enforce consistent 3D human structures and often struggle to generate detailed textures for 3D human avatars.
-More recently, Latent-NeRF~\cite{metzer2022latent} introduces a sketch-shape loss based on the 3D shape guidance, but it still faces challenges in generating reasonable results for human bodies.
-TEXTure~\cite{richardson2023texture} proposes generating a texture map for a given 3D shape, but it may suffer from the self-occlusion problem and cannot generate novel geometric structures.
+However, human bodies, which are the primary focus of this paper, exhibit a complex articulated structure, with head, arms, hands, trunk, legs, feet, etc., each capable of posing in various ways.
+As a result, while DreamFusion~\cite{poole2022dreamfusion} and subsequent methods (e.g., Magic3D~\cite{lin2022magic3d}, ProlificDreamer~\cite{wang2023prolificdreamer}, Fantasia3D~\cite{chen2023fantasia3d}) produce impressive results, they lack the proper constraints to enforce consistent 3D human structure and often struggle to generate detailed textures for 3D human avatars.
+Latent-NeRF~\cite{metzer2022latent} introduces a sketch-shape loss based on the 3D shape guidance, but it still faces challenges in generating reasonable results for human bodies.